Asgaros/asgaros-forum/readme.txt

 6. Manage general options.

 == Changelog ==
+* Added: Option to hide specific usergroups from public
 * Added: Option to set time limitation for editing posts
-* Added: Show usergroups of user inside of posts
+* Added: Show usergroups of user in posts
 * Changed: Always use defined usergroup color when output an usergroup
 * Performance improvements and code optimizations
 = 1.8.3 =